Custom AI

 How it works

-When a message is processed by an AI with type: custom, Bot sends a request to your endpoint and uses your response text as the assistant reply.
+When a message is processed by an AI with type: custom, Bot sends a request to your endpoint and uses your response as the assistant reply.

 So it will wait for your endpoint to process the message with AI and return the response.

-In case your endpoint returns a response with special keywords (or returns a command), Bot will handle them specially as described in the Special keywords section and will remove markers from the response text.
+In case your endpoint returns a text response with special keywords (or returns a command), Bot will handle them specially as described in the Special keywords section and will remove markers from the response text.

 So you can return something like this: